Alexandria Ocasio-Cortez Trolls a Billboard With Pop Culture

 Ocasio-Cortez then doubled down by invoking a scene from The Office in her takedown of the billboard.

-“Billionaires paying to put up anti-progressive propaganda in Times Square is like the obscenely rich version of the scene where Michael Scott points to the Bubba Gump and saying ‘This is it, this is the heart of civilization, right here,”‘” she wrote.
+“Billionaires paying to put up anti-progressive propaganda in Times Square is like the obscenely rich version of the scene where Michael Scott points to the Bubba Gump and saying ‘This is it, this is the heart of civilization, right here,’” she wrote.